yan-zaretskiy/PartStacker/docs/building/windows.md

     * Either close and reopen PowerShell
     * Or try installing again

-### Install WSL (needed for `make` command)

-This is a fairly heavyweight requirement for such a small usage, so hopefully it can be removed in the future

-* Follow the instructions at https://learn.microsoft.com/en-us/windows/wsl/install

 ### Install Visual Studio 2022 Community Edition

 * If you don't have Visual Studio 2022 yet, visit [this download link](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022) for the installer